jacksanders02/ScreenClipper/README.md

 ## Installation
 ### Version 1.0.0
-Download the .zip, and extract to a location of your choosing.
+Download the .zip [here](https://github.com/JSanders02/ScreenClipper/releases/download/alpha-release/screenclipper__v_1_0_0.zip), and extract to a location of your choosing.
 Run ScreenClipper.exe to start the program

 ## Usage Instructions
 To use the program, simply run the .exe, and it will start in your system tray (the bottom-right of your screen, next to the volume indicator).
 Sometimes you may have to click on the little arrow to show the app's icon.